WHAT’S IN THIS REVIEW?

 Anywhere between 40ms-60ms is acceptable for online gaming, although you’ll see better results at 0ms-20ms.
 It could be the difference between hitting your shot, so Hotspot Shield is a great option for anything from Warzone to FIFA.

-We’d look to the free trial instead, or paying for the full-fat version if you really need to have the fastest VPN provider on the market.
+We’d look at the free trial instead, or consider paying for the full-fat version if you really need to have one of the fastest VPN providers on the market.

 Server Locations & Network

-Hotspot Shield advertises “3,200+ servers in 80+ countries — including 35+ cities around the world”.
+Hotspot Shield advertises a server network of “1,800+ servers in 80+ countries — including 35+ cities around the world”.
 That sounds like a lot, and it is!
 As well as typical regions such as North America and the UK, you’ll find decent coverage across Europe and Asia.

 The majority of their servers are based in virtual locations, even if that makes no real difference in practice.
 (After all, Hotspot Shield did ace the speed tests, and it has no problem with unblocking the majority of streaming services.)